-- Enroll in courses at a university abroad for a semester or year and transfer those credits back to your ISU academic program
+- Enroll in courses at a university abroad for a summer, a semester or year and transfer those credits back to your ISU academic program

 - Work closely with study abroad staff and your academic advisor to maximize your interests and benefit your academic program

 A SEMESTER OR YEAR-LONG PROGRAM IS FOR YOU IF

 - You are tired of being a tourist